jaclaricia/motorphPayrollSystem_Working/README.md

 "C:\Users\clari\eclipse-workspace\MotorPH_TerminalAssessment\src\Icons"

-(5) Run the MotorPH.jar to open the program
+(5) Run the MotorPH-TerminalAssessment.jar to open the program

 (6) Use the login credentials below to access user accounts